U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Warehouse Quotas

-Senator Ed Markey of Massachusetts introduced a federal bill in 2024 that borrows many key concepts from, but significantly strengthens, the California law.
+In 2024, Senator Ed Markey of Massachusetts introduced a federal bill that borrows many key concepts from, but significantly strengthens, the original California law.
 Both pieces of legislation require employers to provide workers with notice of any productivity quotas in place.
 However, the federal bill expands the list of prohibited quotas, provides additional protections against adverse employment actions, and limits how employers can use worker data.

 Further Resources